 If you aren’t familiar with betting odds, we can turn that into something much more useful - the implied percentage chance winning.
 Here is how that is calculated.

-Calculating Implied Chance from the Odds
+Calculating implied chance from the odds

-You can turn these odds into an implied probability – in other words, the chance the odds are based on – by doing the simple sum (1/decimal odds)*100.
+Odds represent the likely frequency of an unknown event.
+You can turn these odds into an implied probability – in other words, the chance that the odds are based on – by doing the simple sum (1/decimal odds)*100.

-For Trump's current odds that means (1/1.81)*100 = 55.3% chance.
+For Trump's current odds, that means (1/2.07.)*100 = a 48.3% chance.

-Wisdom of the Crowd is the process by which dispersed, independent opinions coalesce around the most accurate assessment of an unknown variable
+"Wisdom of the crowd" is the process by which dispersed, independent opinions coalesce around the most accurate assessment of an unknown variable

 No-one guessed the exact weight of the ox, but Galton calculated the median of guesses as being within 0.8% of the answer, commenting “the middlemost estimate expresses the vox populi, every other estimate being condemned as too low or too high by a majority of the voters.”

-A betting market acts as a vox populi by the measuring willingness of participants to risk their money predicting the outcomes of events based on quoted probabilities, presented in the form of odds.
+A betting market acts as a vox populi by measuring the willingness of participants to risk their money predicting the outcomes of events based on quoted probabilities, presented in the form of odds.

 Just as in the competition Galton witnessed, the best estimate is reached by adjusting the odds in proportion to the aggregate volume of wagers bettors are willing to risk on either side.

-The limitations of betting odds as predictors of election outcome
+Limitations of betting odds as predictors of election outcome

 Though betting markets are very good indicators of underlying probability, they aren’t perfect, and going back to Galton’s experiment we can illustrate why in certain circumstances they should be treated with caution.

-The accuracy of guesses of the ox’s weight would be proportional to the number of entrants in the competition -- the more guesses, the more accurate the median.
+The accuracy of guesses of the ox’s weight would be proportional to the number of entrants in the competition - the more guesses, the more accurate the median.

-Equally, from a betting perspective the number of bets is important, but not all bets are equal in terms of their influence on the odds.
+Equally, from a betting perspective, the number of bets is important, but not all bets are equal in terms of their influence on the odds.

 Ten $5 bets on Trump are not the same as one $1,000 bet on Biden.
 A shorthand way of describing this is ‘Money Talks’.
 Betting markets react to the volume wagered rather than the volume of wagers.
 So they are not a proxy for votes, they are a proxy for sentiment as represented by the willingness to risk money.

 So if money moves markets, should that opinion always be trusted?
 If it is an experienced political bettor it has much more weight than a wealthy casual bettor placing a large punt, but you will only see the output - the odds - and not know the volume of bets or know anything about who is behind them.